Military Grid Reference System

 For machine-readability and database storage, all spaces may be removed.

-An MGRS grid reference represents a square area on the Earth's surface, rather than a single point.
-A grid square references a square or polygon on the Earth with a side length of 10 km, 1 km, 100 m, 10 m or 1 m, depending on the precision of the coordinates provided.
-(In some cases, squares adjacent to a Grid Zone Junction (GZJ) are clipped, so "polygon" may be a better descriptor of such areas.)
+An MGRS coordinate references a square or polygon on the Earth with a side length of 10 km, 1 km, 100 m, 10 m or 1 m, depending on the precision of the coordinates provided.
+(Certain squares adjacent to a Grid Zone Junction (GZJ) are clipped at an angle, resulting in a polygonal shape.)